• Upgrade your defenses, not your anxiety. Let’s Talk! Contact Us

 Key Takeaways:

-o Forensic toxicology: Toxicology analyses the biological viscera like blood, stomach and its contents, liver, spleen etc to look for any medicine or toxic substance to identify cause of death.
+o Forensic Toxicology: Toxicology analyses the biological samples like blood, stomach and its contents, liver, spleen etc. To look for any medicine or toxic substance to identify cause of death.
 Sometimes it helps to identify whether person has consumed exceeded amount of drug than allowable.
 This is one of the most evolving fields because more advanced drug variations are being created day by day.

 o Audio-Video Forensic: Audio Forensics is the branch of multimedia forensics that deals with the acquisition, analysis, and evaluation of sound recordings that may ultimately be presented as admissible evidence in a court of law, the audio forensic expert evaluates the recordings, check its authenticity, comparison etc.